You are likely familiar with Google Slides. It is a great program for creating presentations. However, its capabilities expand much further.

 - My recommended option is to share it as a PDF Document.

-Export a Single Google Slide as a PDF
+How to Save a Single Google Slide as a PDF

 I prefer to use one Google Slide file for all of my newsletters for a class.
-That way I can easily refer back to previous newsletter to review or reuse information.
+That way I can easily refer back to the previous newsletter to review or reuse information.

 Google Slides has the ability to download your slides as a PDF.
 However, using this option will download all of your slides.
 When using one file for all of your newsletters, you would only want the PDF to include the current newsletter.